 The river’s most unique bridge is the Grade II listed, Middlesbrough Teeside Transporter Bridge, which carries the A178 road from Port Clarence to Middlesbrough.
-The bridge is an 851 feet long by 225 feet high, blue steele, cantilevered, gondola bridge which was built in 1911.
+The bridge is an 851 foot long by 225 feet high, blue steel, cantilevered gondola bridge which was built in 1911.

 The river’s newest bridge is a 131 foot high by 787 foot long, stainless steele, cycleway and footbridge situated between the Teesdale Business Park at Stockton – on – Tees and the campus of Durham University at Thornaby – on – Tees.
 The bridge is known as the Infinity Bridge and was built in 2009.

-Another interesting, yet controversial bridge, is the Tees Viaduct or Tees Flyover, a six laned, dual carriageway situated on the A19 road between Middlesbrough and Stockton – on – Tees.
-At just under two miles long, this concrete, beam bridge is the largest of it’s kind in the U.K. The monster bridge was opened in 1975 and carries upwards of seventy thousand vehicles a day.
+Another interesting, yet controversial bridge is the Tees Viaduct or Tees Flyover, a six-lane, dual carriageway situated on the A19 road between Middlesbrough and Stockton – on – Tees.
+At just under two miles long, this concrete, beam bridge is the largest of its kind in the U.K. The monster bridge was opened in 1975 and carries upwards of seventy thousand vehicles a day.

 The rivers oldest bridges are a six arched, stone bridge at Croft, and a four arched, stone bridge at Yarm, both built in 1400 by Walter Skirlaw, a former Bishop of Durham.
 The river is also home to the country’s oldest vehicular carrying, iron bridge, the Eggleston Abbey Bridge built in 1773.